erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 ![Illustration of the velocity and acceleration of a pendulum.
 CC-BY-SA, Wikipedia User Ruryk](./figures/oscillating_pendulum-ccbysa-ruryk.gif){ #fig:pendulum-velocity }

 We can derive an estimate for the amplitude of the crane oscillations from the maximum crane load, pendulum length and translational velocity caused by slewing the jib or moving the trolley.
-To determine the translational velocity caused by slewing we also require the jib length i.e. reach of the crane the maximum load at the tip of the jib:
+To determine the translational velocity caused by slewing we also require the jib length i.e. reach of the crane and the maximum load at the tip of the jib:

 \begin{align}
 v_{trolley} =& N_T / 60 \\